 SOWK 4330 Animal Assisted Therapy

 Prerequisite: junior status.
-Course provides an overview of the interdisciplinary field of animal-assisted therapy and the human-animal bond.
-Course will include observations of AAT visits to human service settings and web-enhanced classes.
+The course provides an overview of the interdisciplinary field of animal-assisted therapy and the human-animal bond.
+The course will include observations of AAT visits to human service settings and web-enhanced classes.
 Three credit hours.

 MEET OUR COORDINATORS